jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-24-creating-a-custom-combine-publisher.markdown

 }
 ```

-The first method will cover Step 3 in the sequence of events: when a Subscriber requests values from a Publisher, `request(_:)` will be invoked on the Subscription.
-The other method is invoked when the Subscription is cancelled; it's your chance to clean up.
+The first method will cover **Step 3** in the sequence of events: when a Subscriber starts requesting values from a Publisher, `request(_:)` will be invoked on the Subscription.
+The other method, `cancel()` is invoked when the Subscription is cancelled; it's your chance to clean up.

 Before diving into the implementation of these methods, let's add a few properties, and an init method to the Subscription: